adam-p/yesterday-i-learned/git.md

 [Your commit message should be meaningful](https://wiki.openstack.org/wiki/GitCommitMessages), but *can* change your commit message on the web interface later.

 Whatever change you pushed will automatically be bound to you.

+### Where should I be push my code?

+> (Gerrit implementing both git and the web server) allows (it) to provide magical refs, such as `refs/for/*` for new change submission and `refs/changes/*` for change replacement.

+In other words, if you have a change that you want to end up in `master`, push to `origin (local branch):refs/for/master`, or just `origin HEAD:refs/for/master` if you happen to be on the branch already.

 ## Usage